Skip to content

 As such, the best way to grow your eCommerce business is to focus on your customers’ average lifetime value (ATV).
 Essentially, this is the average user’s total amount from their first purchase to their last.

 This can be improved by improving your customer retention rate so your users stay loyal to your business for longer.
-Alternatively, you can maintain your retention rate and increase the average order value of your customers through upselling.
+Alternatively, you can maintain your retention rate and increase your customers’ average order value through upselling.

-Offering sales and special incentives to customers who have purchased with you in the past makes them more likely to return.
-They’re also more likely to mention their positive experience with your website to other people.
+Offering sales and special incentives to customers who have purchased from you in the past increases their likelihood of returning and increases their likelihood of referring their positive experience with your website to others.

 There are several ways to do this.